 We get a lot of calls for quick help on Excel and there are a number of regular questions.
 One in particular is identifying and getting rid of duplicate data.

-Unfortunately this is not always the case and we often find that each occurrence of the duplicated data (e.g. email) has different data against it that then needs to be merged or prioritised.
-I'll add a couple of alternative for finding and managing duplicates at another time.
+Unfortunately, this is not always the case and we often find that each occurrence of the duplicated data (e.g. email) has different data against it, which then needs to be merged or prioritised.